The Best Archery Target: Our Reviews (2022 update)

 The Morrell Super Duper

 The Morrell Super Duper Bag Target isn't as snazzy as the last option—it's a muted gold instead of that bright yellow—but it's got more targets points on the face, and that's a big plus.
-It's got a semi-traditional target on the front that features a bull’s eye and eight separate target points, and to my mind, that's a FANTASTIC feature, because it allows you to spread your arrows out on the target, instead of grouping them together—and running the risk of damaging your fletchings and spines.
+It's got a semi-traditional target on the front that features a bull’s eye and eight separate target points, and that's a FANTASTIC feature, because it allows you to spread your arrows out on the target, instead of grouping them together—and running the risk of damaging your fletchings and spines.

 Last but not least for the bag targets: